-Figure 13.
+Figure 14.
 The notification area of the taskbar.

-6. In the opened window, in the list of available wireless networks, select the wireless network DIR-300A and click the Connect button.
+6. In the opened Wireless Network Connection window, select the wireless network DIR-815 (for operating in the 2.4GHz band) or DIR-815-5G (for operating in the 5GHz band) and click the Connect button.

-Figure 14.
+Figure 15.
 The list of available networks.